-4. Plaintiff Luxottica Group S.p.A. ("Luxottica") is a corporation duly organized under the laws of Italy with its principal place of business in Milan, Italy and an office located at 4000 Luxottica Place, Mason, Ohio 45040-8114.
-Luxottica is, in part, engaged in the business of producing, manufacturing and distributing throughout the world, including within this judicial district, premium, luxury and sports eyewear products under federally registered trademarks, including, but not limited to, the RAY-BAN® family of marks.

-5. For generations, the Ray-Ban brand has been the undisputed world leader in the field of sun and prescription eyewear products, including those which prominently display the famous, internationally recognized, and federally registered RAY-BAN trademarks (collectively, the "Ray-Ban Products").

-6. Ray-Ban Products have become enormously popular and even iconic, driven by the brand's arduous quality standards and innovative design.
+- 5. Plaintiff Luxottica Group S.p.A. is a corporation duly organized under the laws of Italy with its principal place of business in Milan, Italy and an office located at 4000 Luxottica Place, Mason, Ohio 45040-8114.
+Luxottica is, in part, engaged in the business of producing, manufacturing and distributing throughout the world, including within this judicial district, premium, luxury and sports eyewear products under federally registered trademarks, including, but not limited to, the RAY-BAN® family of marks. - 6.
+For generations, the Ray-Ban brand has been the undisputed world leader in the field of sun and prescription eyewear products, including those which prominently display the famous, internationally recognized, and federally registered RAY-BAN trademarks (collectively, the "Ray-Ban Products"). - 7.
+Ray-Ban Products have become enormously popular and even iconic, driven by the brand's arduous quality standards and innovative design.
 Among the purchasing public, genuine Ray-Ban Products are instantly recognizable as such.
 In the United States and around the world, the Ray-Ban brand has come to symbolize high quality, and Ray-Ban Products are among the most recognizable eyewear in the world.
 Ray-Ban Products are distributed and sold to consumers through retailers throughout the United States, including through authorized retailers in Illinois such as Sunglass Hut and high-end department stores, and through the official Ray-Ban.com website, which was launched in 1995 and began e-commerce sales in 2009.

-7. Luxottica and its predecessors began using the RAY-BAN trademarks in 1937 and have continuously sold eyewear under the RAY-BAN and other trademarks (collectively, the "RAY-BAN Trademarks").
+- 8. Luxottica and its predecessors began using the RAY-BAN trademarks in 1937 and have continuously sold eyewear under the RAY-BAN and other trademarks (collectively, the "RAY-BAN Trademarks").
 As a result of this long-standing use, strong common law trademark rights have amassed in the RAY-BAN Trademarks.
 Luxottica's use of the marks has also built substantial goodwill in and to the RAY-BAN Trademarks.
 The RAY-BAN Trademarks are famous marks and valuable assets of Luxottica.
-Ray-Ban Products typically include at least one of the registered RAY-BAN Trademarks.
+Ray-Ban Products typically include at least one of the registered RAY-BAN Trademarks. - 9.
+Several of the RAY-BAN Trademarks are registered with the United States Patent and Trademark Office, a non-exclusive list of which is included below.